 That information is later extracted when the criminal inserts a special card — also during a purchase or cash withdrawal — which downloads the data.
 The information is then used to make fake cards.

-“It’s actually very secure.
-Each tap transfers very limited banking information, which can’t be used to clone your card,” Bojic said.
+Customers using the tap function of a chip card is one way to avoid being “shimmed.”It’s actually very secure.
+Each tap transfers very limited banking information, which can’t be used to clone your card.